fatmakahveci/argyle-task/README.md

 ---

-## Warning in testing
+## TL;DR

-- There is a warning related to the `tornado` version.
+- **Warning in testing:** There is a warning related to the `tornado` version.
 It is non-critical so it can be ignored.
 Disabling warnings usually is not recommended, but `poetry run pytest --disable-warnings` helps not to show warnings.
+- **`test_env.py`** is created to import files.
+- Crawled data are kept in a sqlite3 database.

 ---

 ## Future work

 - Dockerize
+- pydantic
 - Credentials database
 - Index on username